EggPool/BismuthHowto/Exchanges/TOP_BTC.md

 ## What do you need for voting?

-Only holders of TOPB, the excahnge token, are able to vote.
+Only holders of TOPB, the exchange token, are able to vote.
 If you have a new account there, you have no TOPB, so you need to buy some.
 ETH/TOPB pair is ok.